 While this is the essence of the 80 20 rule, it’s still worth mentioning.
 Why?
 Because so many of us feel intimidated by the biggest task.
 We instinctively avoid it and opt for smaller tasks first.

-We think that if we build up enough tasks completed that we feel motivated to finish that really big one later.
+We think that if we complete enough small tasks that we will feel motivated to finish that really big one later.
 But that’s really false hope at work.

 Instead of doing all that, bite the bullet and tackle the largest task first.